-In celebration of International Women’s Day on Sunday, we want to highlight organizations doing work to advance gender equality in STEM studies and careers.
+So, even though women are starting to make gains in STEM, we want to highlight organizations doing work to advance gender equality in STEM studies and careers.
+We chose these seven organizations to highlight.

 1. National Girls Collaborative Project